hschneid/xfvrp/README.md

 ## Change log

 ### 11.4.6
+- New constraint: Max (preferred) number of routes per depot.
+  - Optimization gets the info, what should be the acceptable number of routes per depot.
+As XFVRP cannot work with invalid routes, the optimization is guided to solutions with valid number of routes.
+    ```
+    xfvrp.addDepot()
+         .setExternID(depotId)
+         .setXlong(xlong)
+         .setYlat(ylat)
+         .setMaxNbrRoutes(nbrOfMaxRoutesAtThisDepot)
+    ```
+  - Disclaimer:
-- Introducing parameter to limit the number of routes per depot.
-Currently, this is still not a limit for all depots.
-We are working on this.
+    - This is no limit for number of routes at all depots.
+For multi-depot instances, this constraint is not tight.
+    - Even with given constraint, a solution may have more routes than accepted.
+In these cases, the optimization routes were not strong enough to detect a solution with appropriate number.
-- Refactoring of solution builder for preset solutions
+- Refactoring of preset solution builder with lots of bugfixes
-- Refactoring of First Best heuristic - 3 to 10 times faster for bigger instances
+- Refactoring of First Best heuristic &#8594; 3 to 10 times faster for bigger instances
 - Refactoring of reverse operations to reduce change-operator complexity
-- Added Solomon instances for benchmarking
+- Added Solomon (VRPTW) and Christofides (CVRP) instances for benchmarking
 - Licence update (year 2022)
+- Updated libs for security fixes

 ### 11.4.5
 #### Breaking Changes